The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Introduction

-Asymmetric cryptography\footnote{Asymmetric cryptography is also known as public-key cryptography, which is an approach that uses a pair of related keys called public key and private key to encrypt and decrypt a secret plaintext, respectively, which protects the plaintext from eavesdropping.
-Correspondingly, symmetric cryptography usually uses the same cryptographic keys for the process of encryption and decryption.} primarily relies on excessive-complexity calculations.
-Such as factoring large prime numbers in Rivest-Shamir-Adleman cryptosystems~\cite{rivest1978method}, and solving discrete logarithmic problems.
-However, at the time of writing, the security of asymmetric cryptography is facing increasing threats from quantum computers~\cite{benioff1980computer,yuri1980manin,feynman1982simulating,deutsch1985quantum}, which are capable of factoring large primes.
-In contrast to classical computers, which tend to rely on Boolean logic and on exploiting that the classical bits can only be in one of two states, namely 0 or 1, the basic variable of quantum computers - namely the qubit - exhibits entirely different properties.
-It is not confined to the two states, but can exist in their superposition~\cite{nielsen2002quantum,li2001quantum,botsinis2018quantum}.
-Information encoding, storing and processing may be carried out more efficiently in quantum computers than in its classical counterpart, when relying on superimposed quantum states.
-Explicitly, massive parallel computations are facilitated by quantum computers.
+Asymmetric cryptography\footnote{Asymmetric cryptography, also known as public-key cryptography, relies on a pair of keys - a public key and a private key - to encrypt and decrypt confidential plaintext information, respectively.
+If data is encrypted with the public key, it can only be decrypted using the corresponding private key.
+The public key is made public and can be used by anyone, while the private key must be kept confidential.
+This ensures that plaintext messages remain secure from unauthorized third parties during transmission, since it is computationally infeasible to compute private key from public key by using practical computational resources~\cite{menezes2018handbook}.
+By contrast, symmetric encryption typically utilizes a single pair of identical keys for both encryption and decryption.
+It can also involve the use of two keys that can be easily deduced from each other.
+The keys involved are kept secret~\cite{menezes2018handbook}.} primarily relies on excessive complexity calculations.
+For example, the well-known Rivest-Shamir-Adleman cryptosystems~\cite{rivest1978method} are designed based on the problem of factoring large numbers into their prime factors.
+However, at the time of writing, the security of asymmetric cryptography is facing increasing threats from quantum computers, which are capable of factoring large numbers.
 Shor's algorithm~\cite{shor1994algorithms} shows that a quantum computer is capable of efficient factorization of large prime numbers and of solving elliptic curve based problems.
 Similarly, quantum annealing computers are equally powerful \cite{peng2019factoring}.
 The noisy intermediate-scale quantum computers may challenge the Rivest-Shamir-Adleman cryptosystems by using a hybrid quantum-classical algorithm~\cite{yan2022factoring}.
 Thus, the above-mentioned commonly used cryptographic algorithms are no longer secure in the quantum era \cite{cheng2017securing}.